Texas Central Railway: Route

 On August 10, 2015, the U.S. Department of Transportation and Federal Railroad Administration (FRA) issued a report that supported the so-called utility corridor for the line.
 In December 2017, the FRA further released their draft environment impact statement for the High-Speed Rail that proposed the preferred route.

 From the station in Dallas, located on the west side of The Cedars with pedestrian walkways connecting to Kay Bailey Hutchison Convention Center, the route runs on elevated tracks parallel to a BNSF Railway line leaving the Dallas-Fort Worth Metroplex.
 The line then proceeds through Ellis, Navarro, Freestone, Limestone, Leon, and Madison counties.
-One intermediate station is planned for unincorporated Grimes County in order to serve the cities of Bryan-College Station and Huntsville, Texas, which includes more than 100,000 students at Texas A&M University (the state's largest), Blinn College, and Sam Houston State University, combined.
+One intermediate station is planned for unincorporated Grimes County in order to serve the metropolitan area of Bryan–College Station and the city of Huntsville, Texas, which collectively include more than 100,000 students at Texas A&M University (the state's largest), Blinn College, and Sam Houston State University.
 The line then passes through Waller County before entering Harris County and the Houston area.
-The train line would run parallel to U.S. 290, Hempstead Highway and another Union Pacific Railroad freight line before ending at the Houston station, site of the former Northwest Mall.
+The train line would run parallel to U.S. 290, Hempstead Highway and a Union Pacific Railroad freight line before ending at the Houston station, site of the former Northwest Mall.

+Travis County Judge Andy Brown is advocating to extend the rail line from College Station to Austin, San Antonio and beyond.